lndecastro/AICofounder/EAIBS/Module1_AI_Cofounder_Mindset.md

 Throughout this program, we treat AI not as a tool you *use*, but as a cofounder you *work with*.
 A great cofounder brings complementary skills, challenges your thinking, helps you do more with less, and is available around the clock.
-That is precisely what a well-configured AI Workspace does — when you use it deliberately.
+That is precisely what a well-configured AI Workspace does when you use it deliberately.

 The metaphor has limits.
 Your AI cofounder has no skin in the game, no lived experience of your market, and no ability to shake hands with an investor.
 Human judgment, relationships, and domain expertise remain irreplaceable.
-But within the planning and thinking process, AI is now genuinely cofounding-capable — and this program will show you how.
+But within the planning and thinking process, AI is now genuinely cofounding-capable, and this program will show you how.

----

 ## 1.2 The AI-Enhanced Entrepreneur: Ten Competencies Reimagined

 Entrepreneurship research has long identified a set of core competencies that distinguish successful founders from would-be ones.
-These are not technical skills — they are behavioral and cognitive patterns: how founders seek opportunity, persist through failure, manage risk, and build relationships.
+These are not technical skills, they are behavioral and cognitive patterns: how founders seek opportunity, persist through failure, manage risk, and build relationships.
 With the rise of AI, each of these competencies has been reshaped.
-The table below presents the **traditional ten entrepreneurial competencies** alongside their **AI-enhanced counterparts** — showing not how AI replaces these qualities, but how it amplifies them.
+The table below presents the **traditional ten entrepreneurial competencies** alongside their **AI-enhanced counterparts**, showing not how AI replaces these qualities, but how it amplifies them.

 | # | Traditional Competency | AI-Enhanced Competency |